Havøysund

-Havøysund is a fishing village which offers a generally wide range of common services.
+Havøysund is a fishing village offering a wide range of common services.
 There are fish processing factories, a boat yard, a petrol station, doctors, Havøysund Church, various shops, a sports hall, and museums.
 Havøysund also has a varied and lovely architecture; all the way along the beach one finds post-war houses, the so-called gjenreisingshus (the houses built after World War II all had the same design).
-Up in the valley, there are more houses that were built in later decades after the war.
+Up in the valley, more houses were built in the decades after the war.

 Måsøy Museum is located in Havøysund.
-The museum was established in a building that was originally built as a rectory.
-The collection of items consists of tools and technical equipment as used by fishermen through the 1900s.
+The museum was established in a building originally built as a rectory.
+The collection of items consists of tools and technical equipment used by fishermen through the 1900s.
 Additionally, several fixed exhibitions such as a kitchen, living room, schoolhouse, and line baiting booth.

 The local supermarket is part of the Coop Prix chain, a subsidiary of the Coop company (similar to the Tesco Extra of Tesco in the United Kingdom).

 Transportation

 Havøysund Bridge is part of Norwegian County Road 889 which connects Havøysund to the mainland.
 The bridge was opened in 1986 by the late King Olav.
 This road is a national tourist route.
-The closest airport to Havøysund is Lakselv Airport which is situated about 104 km southeast in Lakselv.
+The closest airport to Havøysund is Lakselv Banak Airport which is situated about 104 km southeast in Lakselv.
 That airport has flights to Tromsø with connecting flights to Oslo.
+And direct flights to Oslo two times a week.
 Havøysund is also a stop on the Hurtigruten coastal express, between the towns of Hammerfest and Honningsvåg.